 - Can I use finance on any e-bike in your store? – Not all of them, but for the vast majority, yes.
 Exceptions may be e-bikes on super special or if you’re using other discounts/promotions at the same time

-- I think I can afford to just buy an e-bike, should I use finance anyway? – I don’t think so, but it’s up to you.
+- I think I can afford to just buy an e-bike, is there any reason for me to use finance? – I don’t think so.
 Avoiding finance means saving time and paperwork, avoiding some small fees associated with the finance and keeping your life less complicated.
 But it’s still an option for you if you like.

 - Is it really interest free? – It is for you!
-Of course it’s not really, we pay a fee to Gilrose to make it all work.
+Of course it’s not really, we pay a fee to make it all add up.

-- Are there any other fees? – There are two other fees that you have to pay which amount to $50-100 over the 12 months.
+- Are there any other fees? – There are other fees that you have to pay which amount to $50-100 over the 12 months.
 For Gilrose, there’s an account set-up fee for $55.
 Then there is a monthly account fee of around $3.15/month.
 Over a 12 month term this makes around $90 which will be spread out over your regular payments.
 See Gilrose website for more details.
 For Gem there’s a $55 set-up fee and a $52 renewal fee at 12 month point.
 You can avoid the renewal fee by paying off your account before 12 months (even 11.9 months) and then closing your account.

-- What happens if I miss payments? – It will cost you money that Gilrose will charge you and it is completely out of our hands.
+- What happens if I miss payments? – It will cost you money and it is 100% out of our hands.
 If you’re experiencing debt problems, seek help to minimise any missed payment fees